 With our heads buzzing from all the information we’d just acquired it was time to try out some of Doubleshot’s offerings.
 Doubleshot are known for their iced teas, so I had a delectable Strawberry Rooibos iced tea, served in a lovely glass jar.
 Nico started off with a flat white Malawian bean coffee.
 I could say that it was one of the best coffees I have ever tasted (of course I took a sip!).
 Sweet, creamy, a little bit of dark chocolate bitterness with a hint of nuttiness – pure yumminess.

 Next, we were treated to the incredible experience of the coffee siphon.
 The siphon is a device which brews coffee at a constant temperature, and provides a spectacular show in doing so!
 The way it works is as follows, water is poured into the bottom chamber and heated.
+With Corporate Coffee Systems your coffee break will never be the same.
 As the water evaporates it forms water vapour, which pushes the heated water up the funnel to the top chamber.
 The coffee grounds are then added to the top chamber.
 Once the brewing time for the coffee has been reached the heat source is removed, which causes the water vapour to contract in the bottom chamber causing a vacuum, which pulls the coffee through the filter and back down the funnel.
 We highly recommend trying out the siphon, it is a must-do experience – both scientific and magical.

 Daniel kindly organised a tea tasting for me since I have a low caffeine tolerance.
 This was, for me, the highlight of our visit.
 I so enjoyed the tea tasting that I feel warrants a separate blog post.